 - whether, at the time of the current offense or arrest, the person was on probation, parole, or released pending trial, sentencing, appeal, or completion of sentence for an offense under federal, state, or local law; and

-- the danger to any person or to the community that would be posed by the person’s release.
+- the danger to any person or the community posed by the person’s release.

-If granted pre-trial release, the defendant may be released on his or her personal recognizance, on an unsecured appearance bond, or released with conditions.
+If granted pre-trial release, the defendant may be released on personal recognizance, on an unsecured appearance bond, or released with conditions.

 Factors Considered for Serious Flight Risk

-In cases where the government claims there is a serious risk of flight, it must present some evidence to substantiate its concern.
-The charge alone or the potential sentence (other than life), is not sufficient to justify a finding that a person is a serious risk of flight.
+In cases where the federal government claims there is a serious risk of flight, it must present some evidence to substantiate its concern and a request for pretrial detention.
+The charge alone or the potential sentence (other than life) is insufficient to justify a finding that a person is a serious risk of flight and a denial of bond.
 Relevant factors that support a serious risk finding include:

 - prior use of aliases,